(effective from November 2018)

 4.2.
 Bids made in response to sales or rental ads are not binding on the Seller.

 4.3.
-A DIRECTLY FROM OWNER ad is active on the Portal for a period of 1 month.
-A DIRECTLY FROM OWNER ad is made accessible for users of the Portal within 72 hours after the ad has been submitted to the Portal.
-Users of the Land Portal have access to DIRECTLY FROM OWNER ads immediately after it is submitted.
+A DIRECTLY FROM OWNER ad is active on the Portal for 1 month, or another period stated in the ad.
+A DIRECTLY FROM OWNER ad is made accessible to users of the Portal within 72 hours after the ad has been submitted to the Portal.
+A DIRECTLY FROM OWNER ad is made accessible to holders of one-month or one-year tickets of the Expert Package of the Map App immediately after it is submitted.

 4.4.
-On the Portal any DIRECTLY FROM OWNER ads are marked with a special tag ‘DIRECTLY FROM OWNER’, and are displayed in the Land Portal map application as a separate map layer.
+On the Portal any DIRECTLY FROM OWNER ads are marked with a special tag ‘DIRECTLY FROM OWNER’, and are displayed in the Map App as a separate map layer.

 4.5.
 When publishing a DIRECTLY FROM OWNER ad, the Client may enter in the description of Object section only such information that describes the Object in question.
 The Portal Administrator retains the right to delete an ad published by a Client from the Portal, if the ad violates any provisions of these Terms and Conditions.
 The Portal Administrator is not obliged to provide any reasons for deleting the ad.